lgblgblgb/xep128/README.md

 and you can use your mouse (if the software running on the emulated Ep128 supports mouse, of course).
 You can exit from this grab mode, if you press the ESC button.

+Emulation window can be resized, and/or you can switch between fullscreen and window mode by pressing F11.
+Note, these functions can have some bugs currently.

+You can leave emulator with closing its window, by pressing F9, or giving the EXOS command "_XEP exit_" (":XEP" exit in IS-BASIC of course).

+F10 creates a screenshot in PNG format, but it does not work currently, or has bugs (it depends when you read this file ...).

 You can try SymbOS out, it's included on the SD card image.
 It's a very nice multitasking (!) window-oriented graphical operating system ported to multiple